perkss/clojure-kafka-examples/kafka-producer-consumer-example/README.md

 ## Installation

 Requires Zookeeper and Kafka to be set up.
+Please check the main README to run the bundled `docker-compose` file.
 Check the ports match from the code.
 Checkout the project view the start script and follow those commands.

-You can also just install confluent platform and run the start-example.sh script from the bin directory.
+Alternatively you can also just install confluent platform docker version and start it.
+Or install Kafka locally and set the location the same as `/usr/local/bin/kafka/bin/` and `/usr/local/zookeeper/bin/` and then run the start.sh script from the bin directory.

 ## Usage